generative-music/web-provider/README.md

 ##### Return value

 A `Promise` which resolves to an array of `AudioBuffer` instances of the requested audio files.
-If an audio file could not be loaded or decoded, it will have a `null` value instead.
 The resolved array is of the same length as `urls` and in the same order.
+If an audio file could not be loaded or decoded, the promise will reject.

 ### `WebProvider.save()`